JackBTochner/roguelite/README.md

-# Kitsune Corner (Working title)
+# Kitsunetic
 > Narrative focussed roguelite with store management.

 https://github.com/pmuenjohn/roguelite
 This is the birds-eye-view Design Documentation for Kitsune Corner (Working title).
-For more in-depth or implementation specific documentation, see the [Manual](https://pmuenjohn.github.io/roguelite/manual/overview.html) (also in the navbar above) for details.
+For more in-depth or implementation-specific documentation, see the [Manual](https://pmuenjohn.github.io/roguelite/manual/overview.html) (also in the navbar above) for details.

 To edit this document please only edit the README.md file, the github-pages will be updated automatically after you commit README.md, and use [Github Flavored Markdown (GFM)](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github)

 ## Overview
 ![provisional_logo](resources/provisional_logo.png)

-Play as a shape-shifting Kitsune who runs a Melbourne based cyber-repair store by day, and hunts for various materials and supplies during the night.
+Play as a shape-shifting Kitsune who runs a Melbourne-based cyber-repair store by day, and hunts for various materials and supplies during the night.

-Build relationships with new customers that arrive at your store each day.
-Listen to their stories and serve them their favourite items to learn new abilities and unlock new recipes.
+In this early version of the game built for PAX, talk to your customers who arrive every day with new dialogue.
+Venture out into the night as a nine-tailed fox and experience levels designed to imitate the streets of Melbourne CBD.
+Battle waves of fast-paced enemies, pick your upgrades after each wave to power up your character to face the final boss!
+Or return back to the shop and try again tomorrow night..

 ## Team